 Access files or job ClassAd from an executing job

 condor_chirp is not intended for use as a command-line tool.
 It is most often invoked by an HTCondor job, while the job is executing.
-It accesses files or job ClassAd attributes on the submit machine.
+It accesses files or job ClassAd attributes on the access point.
 Files can be read, written or removed.
 Job attributes can be read, and most attributes can be updated.

 When invoked by an HTCondor job, the command-line arguments describe the operation to be performed.
 Each of these arguments is described below within the section on Chirp Commands.
 Descriptions using the terms local and remote are given from the point of view of the executing job.